kyma-project/website/content/blog-posts/2020-01-09-integration-testing-in-kyma/index.md

 As much as we love Octopus and appreciate how it did the trick for us, we know it is not perfect (yet).
 We already have a few ideas in mind that would improve it even more.
 For example, we would like to introduce validation for both ClusterTestSuite and TestDefinition custom resources and add new fields that:
 - Define the maximal duration of the ClusterTestSuite after which test executions are interrupted and marked as failed. (**suiteTimeout**)
 - Indicate that a test should not be executed. (**skip**)
-- Define the maximal duration of a test, after which it is terminated and marked as failed. (**timeout**)
+- Specify the maximal duration of a test, after which it is terminated and marked as failed. (**timeout**)

 We track all our ideas for enhancement as GitHub issues so you can easily refer to them for details.